eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 - **Operational Sustainability**: The long-term operational viability of relays is uncertain, as they depend on continuous participation and support from the community.
 Any disruption in relay services could significantly impact the network's ability to process transactions efficiently.
 - **Financial Model**: The financial sustainability of relays is also a concern.
 If the costs of running relays exceed the revenue generated from their operation, it could lead to a reduction in the number of relays, increasing centralization risks and affecting the competitive marketplace for block space.

-The transition towards enshrined proposer-builder separation (ePBS) involves critical economic and security considerations, especially in the context of Miner Extractable Value (MEV) and proposals like MEV burn.
+The transition towards ePBS involves critical economic and security considerations, especially in the context of Miner Extractable Value (MEV) and proposals like MEV burn.
 These considerations shape the debate around ePBS, highlighting its potential impact on the Ethereum ecosystem.
 Here's an exploration of these aspects:

 ### [Economic Considerations](#economic-considerations)
 1. **MEV Distribution**: One of the primary economic concerns revolves around how MEV is distributed among validators, builders, and users. ePBS aims to create a more transparent and equitable MEV market by ensuring that validators are fairly compensated for the blocks they propose.
 This could potentially alter the current dynamics, where certain participants may disproportionately benefit from MEV.